hgiesel/vim-cutthroat/README.md

 1. `<C-p>` will go backwards in the yank ring

 Cutthroat doesn't do any mappings automatically.
-Any mappings you wish, you'll have to do yourself.
+Any mappings you want, you'll have to do yourself.

 | internal mappings               | suggested mappings |
 | ------------------------------- | ------------------ |